 The meta-level MDP has its origins in the artificial intelligence literature on rational metareasoning (Hay et al., 2012; Russell & Wefald, 1991b), which is concerned with building machines that best use their limited computational resources.
 Recently, however, the approach has been applied to understand how humans efficiently use their cognitive resources.
-In particular, meta-level MDPs have been used to build resource-rational models of simple (non multi-attribute) decision-making (Callaway, Rangel, et al., 2021) as well as planning (Callaway, Lieder, et al., 2018; Callaway, van Opheusden, et al., 2021).
+In particular, meta-level MDPs have been used to build resource-rational models of simple (non-multi-attribute) decision making (Callaway, Rangel, & Griffiths, 2021) as well as planning (Callaway, Lieder, et al., 2022; Callaway, van Opheusden, et al., 2021).
 Here, we apply this approach to compute resource-rational heuristics for multi-attribute risky choice and compare them to the strategies that people use.

-Our approach builds on previous work modeling heuristics in decision-making in terms of elementary information processes (detailed above; Bettman et al., 1990; Johnson
+Our approach builds on previous work modeling heuristics in decision making in terms of EIPs (detailed above; Bettman et al.,

-Schematic illustration of the meta-level Markov Decision Process framework applied to the Mouselab task.
+Schematic Illustration of the Meta-Level Markov Decision Process Framework Applied to the Mouselab Task

+Note.
 At the beginning of each trial, when all cell values are hidden, the agent's initial belief state, b_0 , is represented as Gaussian distribution for each of the six gambles.
 Each time the agent makes a computation, c, by clicking on a cell to gather information, it incurs a computational cost, r{meta} , and updates its belief distribution for the observed column.
-When the agent is finished gathering information, it can choose to terminate deliberation, \perp , by selecting a gamble, at which point an action is taken in the external world and it receives a reward (blue nodes).
+When the agent is finished gathering information, it can choose to terminate deliberation, \bot , by selecting a gamble, at which point an action is taken in the external world and it receives a reward (blue nodes).
+See the online article for the color version of this figure.

-& Payne, 1985; Payne et al., 1988).
+1990; Johnson & Payne, 1985; Payne et al., 1988).
 Like this previous work, we model the decision-making process as a sequence of simpler cognitive operations.
 However, unlike previous work, we do not manually specify how the operations should be sequenced; instead, we derive optimal sequences automatically.
-That is, we pose the sequencing problem as a meta-MDP and identify a near-optimal policy that chooses which operation to perform next given the outcome of previous operations.
+That is, we pose the sequencing problem as a meta-level MDP and identify a near-optimal policy that chooses which operation to perform next given the outcome of previous operations.
 This allows us to exhaustively explore the space of heuristics, identifying those that are adaptive in specific circumstances, rather than relying on human creativity to generate hypotheses about the heuristics people might follow.

 Solving complex meta-level MDPs is a challenging computational problem whose complexity exceeds the capacities of standard methods from reinforcement learning and dynamic programming.
-To overcome this challenge, we recently developed a new reinforcement learning algorithm that is specifically tailored to solving meta-level MDPs called Bayesian meta-level policy search (BMPS) (Callaway, Gul, et al., 2018).
+To overcome this challenge, we recently developed a new reinforcement learning algorithm that is specifically tailored to solving meta-level MDPs called Bayesian meta-level policy search (BMPS; Callaway et al., 2018).
 Here, we use this technical advance to discover rational heuristics for risky choice.
 The resulting approach is as follows: First, we model the distribution of decision problems posed by the environment and the cognitive capacities the decision-maker has available to solve those problems as a meta-level MDP.
 Next, we apply BMPS to solve the meta-level MDP.
-Finally, we characterize this solution in terms of discrete decision strategies by applying a clustering algorithm to the cognitive operations it performs to make its decisions.
+Last, we characterize this solution in terms of discrete decision strategies by applying a clustering algorithm to the cognitive operations it performs to make its decisions.

-Automatically discovering strategies for Mouselab
+Automatically Discovering Strategies for Mouselab